stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 There are two fresh thinking angles behind #stratapp’s approach:

-1. #stratapp includes the risk management piece inside what we do both strategically and operationally - you don’t have to go to another app or place, it becomes a natural part of daily work for all levels, roles and generations
+1. #stratapp includes risk management inside what you do strategically and operationally - you don’t have to go to another app or place, it becomes a natural part of daily work for all levels, roles and generations
 2. #stratapp has dumbed it down to the bare essentials - keeping to the language and frameworks **_you already know_**

 Let’s unpack those two fresh thinking angles.